divine-ray/Servilia/Realms/Utuw System/St. Nowhere.md

 I can’t really apologize here - it’s just how it goes.
 I only found solace in believing in nothing, nihilism, as they call it.
 Pretty sure that’s the only way you can exist here without going nuts.
+***
+An exile, a prison, for those that transcended their bodies and fled their planets.
+Cut off from the material plane, above and beyond any common conceptual spaces and planes.
+To them, The Ocean is a puddle, yet the skies are a false ceiling.

+In this involuntary community, sanity has lost any meaning and value.
+Being eternal and yet finite wreaks havoc unto the human mind; it is not made to endure eons worth of divinity.

+These poor wretches possess next to no influence on the material plane, and what little they have is heavily distorted.